 Students should indicate their interest by checking the Homestay option on their housing application and email any additional preferences, allergies, or needs (e.g. older or younger children, no pets, some knowledge of English, etc.) to firstname.lastname@example.org.
 Roommate requests are welcome.
 Breakfast and dinner are included in the cost of a Homestays with Meals, but access to kitchen facilities is not included.
 In a Homestays without Meals, students are welcome to use the host family’s kitchen.
 Students who choose the Homestay with Meals option should be specific about dietary needs and food allergies.

 In both Homestay types, one load of laundry per week is included per student.
 Some host families show students how to use the washing machine while others prefer to do the students’ laundry for them.
-Although Internet access is not guaranteed in the Homestay option, most families offer Internet access.
+Wi-fi is available in all homestays.
 There is no cleaning/linens service, but sheets, blankets, and pillows are provided.
 Students must bring their own towels

 *"With meals" means breakfast and dinner are provided daily.
 If you do not have a plan with meals you will have kitchen access to make your own food.

 A note about Internet in Off-Campus Residences: In Italy, Internet service may not be as efficient or consistent as that to which students are accustomed.
 Students should expect that at times, Internet service may be sporadic.
 NYU Florence, the landlords, and the telephone company work to reinstate service when connections fail, but issues are not always quickly or easily resolved.
 Students can help with the process by maintaining communication with the Facilities Office in Florence.
 Sometimes repairs require time and therefore patience on the part of the residents affected.

 According to Italian National Anti-Terrorism laws, only those persons registered to live in a particular living situation may spend the night there.